hdatteln/shoppingListBot/HowTo.md

 export BOT_TOKEN=xxx
 ```

-## Enable Events:
+## Enable Events
-1) Go to 'Events Subscriptions' and enable the toggle button:
+1) On the Slack app configuration page, go to 'Events Subscriptions' and enable the toggle button:
    ![](images/eventsub1.png)
 2) Enter your events endpoint URL, e.g.: `https://b6c1ae28.ngrok.io/slack/events`  (as you develop, if your ngrok URL domain changes after restarts, you need to update this URL setting again)
-3) Once this URL is verified, we can stop the ./node_modules/.bin/slack-verify server.

-Next, we need to register to which events we want our bot to have access.
+Next, we need to register the events which we want our bot to  access.

-1) Click Into Subscribe to bot events
+1) On the Slack app configuration page, under 'Events Subscriptions', Click Subscribe to bot events
 2) Click Add Bot User Event
-3) Search for app_mention and add it
+3) Search for `app_mention` and add it
-4) Save your changes at the bottom of the page!!!!
+4) Save your changes at the bottom of the page

 ## We can code now!

-We can now call on the slack events-api from our express app.
+We can now call the slack events-api from our express app.
-In index.js, I added (note that CLIENT_SIGNING_SECRET is taken from the environment variables):
+In index.js, add (note that CLIENT_SIGNING_SECRET is taken from the environment variables):

 ```
 const { createEventAdapter } = require('@slack/events-api');